ACADEMICS – Covid19

 Classroom seating capacity is limited due to distancing measures.
 For this reason, we will provide a hybrid mode of classroom delivery.
 Students follow along by video from other classrooms.
 If students are quarantined, they will be also required to follow along by video.
 Students are required to have access to a laptop/computer with audio capabilities and a functional webcam.
 Students will be required to use the course platform and specific conferencing tools such as Zoom.

-GLi is committed to serve our students and will not plan to cancel our program.
+GLi is committed to serving our students and will not plan to cancel our program.
 If students will not be able to attend courses in person (for example, if circumstances deteriorate in Italy), GLi will shift to online instruction and work towards completing the academic program.
-Co-curricular aspects of the program such as excursions and onsite activities which require in-person attendance will be cancelled and will be replaced with online activities where possible.
+Co-curricular aspects of the program such as excursions and onsite activities that require in-person attendance will be canceled and will be replaced with online activities where possible.
 In this case, students will need to seek an alternate site for participating in the online courses.
 They can do this from their homes in the US or other sites.
 Please also note that GLi has had considerable experience providing online courses, including 5 courses in the Spring of 2020.
-All Spring 2021 courses are designed to be provided either onsite or online.
+All 2021 courses are designed to be provided either onsite or online.
 This shift can occur at any time both before the program’s scheduled dates or after it begins.
-We are available to work with the student’s home university regarding anticipated credits for the spring academic program.
+We are available to work with the student’s home university regarding anticipated credits for the academic program.

 Students will be expected to follow our academic policies (regarding absences, assignments, grading, etc).
 They will receive this information with their course syllabi when courses start.

 Please also note that in the case of a Covid-19 infection, we will provide distance instruction to the infected student, with possible changes to the curriculum.
 Students testing positive will be given additional time to complete course work after they return to their home country.